silicagel777/SN8Flash/README.md

   - But there is also some fun undocumented stuff!
 For example, there are hidden registers deep at the end of XRAM that are used to switch flash pages.
 - There are at least two flash pages on these chips: main area and boot parameter area.
 The latter is interesting:
   - It is mostly undocumented, but some datasheets mention unique chip ID being stored there.
   - It can be read, erased and written just like the main area.
 But if you erase it, the chip won't leave bootloader mode and will never proceed to the main program.
-Make backups!
-SonixFlash won't allow erasing or writing it until you set a special flag.
+Make backups! sn8flash won't allow erasing or writing it until you set a special flag.
   - Read protection does not affect boot parameter area.
   - The official "SN-Link ICP" software reads some values from the area, but I have no clue what it uses them for.
 It doesn't complain even if the area is completely wiped.
 Mystery everywhere!